topi314/gobin/README.md

 #### Configuration

-Create a new table in your PostgreSQL database with the following schema.
+Create a new table in your PostgreSQL database with the following schema:

 ```sql
 CREATE TABLE documents